StohnCoin-Projects/StohnCoin/doc/README.md

 ### macOS

-Drag Stohn Coin Core to your applications folder, and then run Stohn Coin Core.
+Drag StohnCoin to your applications folder, and then run StohnCoin.

-### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Bitcoin StackExchange](https://bitcoin.stackexchange.com).
-* Ask for help on #bitcoin on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Stohn Coin Core on your native platform.
+The following are developer notes on how to build StohnCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)